Surprise Medical Bills | Overview

 You're protected from balance billing for:

-Emergency services: If you have an emergency medical condition and receive emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan’s in-network cost-sharing amount (such as copayments and coinsurance).
-You can’t be balance billed for these emergency services.
-This includes services you may get after you’re in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.
+- Emergency services: If you have an emergency medical condition and get emergency services from an out-of network provider or facility, the most they can bill you is your plan's in-network cost-sharing amount (such as copayments, coinsurance, and deductibles).
+You can't be balance billed for these emergency services.
+This includes services you may get after you're in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.

 You're never required to give up your protections from balance billing.
 You also aren't required to get out-of-network care.
 You can choose a provider or facility in your plan's network.

 When balance billing isn't allowed, you also have these protections:

 - You're only responsible for paying your share of the cost (like the copayments, coinsurance, and deductible that you would pay if the provider or facility was in-network).
 Your health plan will pay any additional costs to out-of-network providers and facilities directly.

 - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization").

 - Cover emergency services by out-of-network providers.

 - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits.

 - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and out-of-pocket limit.